Omoyi/StarWars_listing_app/README.md

 ## Known bugs

-(1) I wasn't able to show the list of saved characters.
+(1) I wasn't able to show the list of saved characters due to time.
 (2) I can't edit or change a characters name.

 ## Technologies used